bjoerne2/social-sharing-toolkit/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =

+Please update to version 2.1.0 immediately for several crucial fixes.

 = 2.0.9 =

 Please update to version 2.0.9 for several fixes, more features and extra networks.